gpiechnik2/byship/README.md

 </p>

 ---
 Simple asynchronous crawler written in python that scraps url's from a specified website.
 What is important is that pages from a different domain than the one specified are not collected and crawled (subdomains are crawled).
+Note that it is impossible to get url's from dynamically loaded elements using this tool.
+You would have to use a UI testing framework to achieve this.

 # Installation